txoof/insertFiles/README.md

 In general, it is best to manually handle any files that had issues.
 Re-running the same batch of files is possible, but not advisable as it can lead to duplicate files in the folders.

 ### Deleting Files

+**THIS FEATURE WILL DELETE THE ENTIRE BATCH OF FILES**.

 If a batch of files was inserted into the wrong grade level folder in error, or should not have been distributed, it is possible to delete some files. insert_files keeps a limited record of files that were inserted within the last 28 calendar days. insert_files can attempt to delete these files.
 If the files have been moved, renamed, or otherwise altered, insert_files will fail to remove them.

+To delete individual files, it is best to locate the student folder on the Google Shared Drive and remove it manually.

 It is best to delete files as soon as an error is detected.
 After 28 calendar days, files must be remove manually by locating them in Google Drive and deleting them one-by-one.